BLSQ/dhis2/README.md

     org_units = Dhis2.org_units(filter: "level:eq:2", fields: %w(id level displayName parent))

+Notes that any field found in the resulting JSON will be accessible from the object.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.